Priyanshu-CODERX/extended-reality-roadmap/README.md

 | Lightship Visual Positioning System | <a href="https://lightship.dev/docs/ardk/vps/index.html">Introduction to Lightship VPS</a>, <a href="https://lightship.dev/guides/building-with-vps/">Building with VPS</a>, |
 | Scanning Framework | <a href="https://lightship.dev/docs/ardk/scanning/getting_started.html">Implement Scanning Framework</a>, <a href="https://lightship.dev/docs/ardk/scanning/additional_scanning_settings.html#">Scanning Parameters and Settings</a> |

-# Level Five: Build Social AR Experiences
+# Level Five: Building Social AR Experiences
 Social AR experiences are augmented reality applications that enable multiple users to interact and collaborate in real-time within a shared AR environment.
 These experiences combine the power of AR technology with social networking capabilities to create a new form of social interaction.

 Instagram and Snapchat are examples of social media platforms that have integrated Social AR Experiences into their applications.
 Both platforms use AR technology to create interactive filters and effects that users can apply to their photos and videos, allowing them to share fun and creative content with their friends and followers.